 14 Arun Court

-For details of how to contact the EMAT Chairperson (Governance) please download the parent handbook
+For details of how to contact the EMAT Chairperson (Governance) please see the governance page or download the parent handbook

 Our current Local Offer is described below and further information can be found under the parent portal and curriculum tabs to the left of the screen.